raphideb/raphideb.github.io/content/postgres/pgbench.md

 COMMIT;
 ```
-You can modify the script to your liking if needed or install the pgbench tables with a higher scale factor than 100 (-s 1000).
+You can modify the script to your liking or install the pgbench tables with a higher scale factor than 100 (-s 1000) if you need more load.

 ### Run your script
 Now execute the script with pgbench: